 It is very easy to set up a top-rope on this route.
 You can walk onto the top belay ledge from the trail above the cliff.
 Look for the hand-rail chain - it is in the area below "Peanuts to serve you" at Lookout Point.

-Four bolts, an optional fixed pin at the start of the crack and a fixed pin where the route joins "Beckey-Stanley" near the top.
+Four bolts and a fixed pin where the route joins "Beckey-Stanley" near the top.
 The crack takes small nuts and cams.